Got a couple of hours? How about an afternoon? There's much to discover in and around downtown Durham. Read More

 Things to Do in the Central Park District

-On the northern side of the Central Park District, you’ll find a hotbed of live music, bars, restaurants, and the Historic Durham Athletic Park, featured in the 1988 hit movie “Bull Durham.”
+On the northern side of the Central Park District, you’ll find a hotbed of live music, bars, restaurants and the Historic Durham Athletic Park, featured in the 1988 hit movie “Bull Durham.”
 This district also extends to the popular intersection of Rigsbee Avenue and Geer Street, lined with local favorite watering holes and eateries.
+Keep reading for more specifics.

 Source the ingredients for your next recipe at the Durham Farmers' Market.
 Photo: HuthPhoto

 The central park district has no shortage of night life activities as well.
-For music lovers, you can catch a show at Motorco Music Hall.
+Music lovers can catch a show at Motorco Music Hall.
 Check the calendar to see if anyone you know is playing, or take a chance and find your new favorite band.
 Boxcar Bar & Arcade is the place to be for arcade and console games, pinball machines, table tennis, and other activities to accompany its full bar and pizza menus.
 Unleash your inner lumberjack at Urban Axes and spend an hour or two throwing axes with friends.

 Central Park Bars & Restaurants

-Make your way to Geer Street for a smorgasbord of restaurants and bars, including Cocoa Cinnamon, a Latina-led, women-forward coffee company and King’s Sandwich Shop, a walk-up burger stand that’s been dishing out sandwiches, hot dogs & hand-dipped milkshakes since 1942.
+Make your way toward Geer Street for a smorgasbord of restaurants and bars, including TaTaco, a casual Mexican concept with a full bar and fresh aguas frescas from chef Oscar Diaz, Cocoa Cinnamon, a Latina-led, women-forward coffee company that started as bikeCOFFEE – a bike with an espresso machine strapped to it at the farmers' market – and found its first brick-and-mortar home on Geer Street.
+It's now a community anchor where you can order local favorites like the Dr. Durham (named after Bartlett S. Durham, who donated the land for the train station) or one of the seasonal specials made with spices from around the world. and King’s Sandwich Shop, a walk-up burger stand that’s been dishing out sandwiches, hot dogs & hand-dipped milkshakes since 1942.
 Pro tip: Geer Street Garden is not, in fact, a garden, but a delicious spot for local grub.
 The specials never miss, and no trip to Durham is complete without ‘The Pile.’

 King's has been serving up their delicious sandwiches to Bull City citizens for over 60 years.
 Photo: Discover Durham

-Up a block, you can devour a grandma’s pizza on the lovely patio at Hutchin’s Garage – voted the best new restaurant in Durham in 2021 – or get your ‘za to-go and enjoy with friends over a bottle of wine at the LouElla Wine, Beer and Beverage.
-Fullsteam Brewery, a Durham staple and one of the first breweries in the area, serves seasonal pints and a menu with elevated pub fare behind its iconic big red door.
+Up a block, you can devour a grandma-style pizza on the lovely patio at Hutchin’s Garage – voted the best new restaurant in Durham in 2021 – or get your ‘za to-go and enjoy with friends over a bottle of wine at the LouElla Wine, Beer and Beverage, which locals swarm for a free tasting every Saturday from 2-4 p.m.

-Get the late-night party started nearby at Motorco Music Hall and its accompanying restaurant Parts & Labor, on picnic tables and stringed lights facing the street.
+Stop by Motorco's accompanying restaurant Parts & Labor for food and drinks pre- or post-show on picnic tables and stringed lights facing the street.
+The dishes on the food menu are flavorful, satisfying and under $10.
 Up the street, enjoy Kotuku Surf Club's casual outdoor space or indoor shuffleboard and darts in a darkened setting.

 Government Services & Golden Belt Districts